sabihoshi/GenshinLyreMidiPlayer/README.md

 4. Press play it should automatically switch to Genshin Impact.
 5. Automatically stops playing if you switch to a different window.

+> If you get a [SmartScreen](https://user-images.githubusercontent.com/25006819/115977864-555d4300-a5ae-11eb-948b-c0139f606a2d.png) popup, click on "More info" and then "Run anyway"
+> The reason this appears is because the application is not signed.
+Signing costs money which can get very expensive.

 ## Features
 ![GenshinLyreMidiPlayer_2021-04-17_16-02-30](https://user-images.githubusercontent.com/25006819/115106288-7a422c80-9f96-11eb-991c-641a8a8db42c.png)
 * The ability to change the key.
 By default, it is keyed to C major.